 It started in early 1980’s when dowry cases were hyped by media and all of us shouted for laws to curb them, we got 498a in 1984.

-In ‘90s domestic violence came up as a major issue in India and different surveys showed very high existence of violence in our families.
-Obviously these surveys did focus only on violence against women and data presented show what percent of women were ever (in their life) subjected to domestic violence by their intimate male partner.
-The stats did show a figure of 20-40% in different states but the results were always presented as 40% or higher Indian women (see how data for one / two states is projected as national average) are subjected to DV.
-Some even went ahead and quoted a higher percent of violence as no one dared to question the validity of these one sided surveys.
+In ‘90s domestic violence came up as a major issue in India and different surveys showed the very high existence of violence in our families.
+Obviously, these surveys did focus only on violence against women and data presented show what percent of women were ever (in their life) subjected to domestic violence by their intimate male partner.
+The stats did show a figure of 20-40% in different states but the results were always presented as 40% or higher Indian women (see how data for one / two states is projected as the national average) are subjected to DV.
+Some even went ahead and quoted a higher percent of violence as no one dared to question the validity of these one-sided surveys.
 Hence, we as a nation fought together to get DV ACT, 2005.
 In 2005-06, NFHS survey on domestic violence did capture some low percentage of violence against men from its women respondents but this was never taken into account or stated anywhere.
-Also this survey never asked the same set of questions to men and hence can be stated as incomplete survey.
+Also, this survey never asked the same set of questions to men and hence can be stated as an incomplete survey.

 Even with the gender biased DVA in force, Indian women continued to be projected as the victims and hence a bunch of new proposals for empowering women kept coming.
 Even though in 2010, SC ordered the govt. to bring in suitable changes so that women are held responsible for their false cases, these laws were never thought to be gender neutral and more devastating laws were planned by different women’s groups instead.